Project-MONAI/MONAI/docs/source/highlights.md

 ```

 ### 2. Implementation of generic 2D/3D networks
-And there are several 1D/2D/3D-compatible implementations of intermediate blocks and generic networks, such as UNet, DynUNet, DenseNet, GAN, AHNet, VNet, SENet(and SEResNet, SEResNeXt), SegResNet, EfficientNet, Attention-based transformer networks.
-All the networks can support PyTorch serialization pipeline based on `torch.jit.script`.
+And there are several 1D/2D/3D-compatible implementations of intermediate blocks and generic networks, such as UNet, DynUNet, DenseNet, GAN, AHNet, VNet, SENet(and SEResNet, SEResNeXt), SegResNet, EfficientNet, Attention-based transformer networks, Multi-instance learning networks, DiNTS for AutoML, etc. All the networks can support PyTorch serialization pipeline based on `torch.jit.script`.

 ### 3. Network adapter to finetune final layers
 Instead of training from scratch, we often leverage the existing models, and finetune the final layers of a network for new learning tasks.
 MONAI provides a `NetAdapter` to easily replace the last layer of a model by a convolutional layer or a fully-connected layer.
 A typical usage example is to adapt [Torchvision models trained with ImageNet](https://pytorch.org/vision/stable/models.html) for other learning tasks.